karayaman/Play-online-chess-with-real-chess-board/README.md

 6. Run "board_calibration.py".

 7. Check that corners of your chess board are correctly detected by "board_calibration.py" and press key "q" to save detected chess board corners.
 You don't need to manually select chess board corners, it should be automatically detected by the program.
 The square covered by points (0,0), (0,1),(1,0) and (1,1) should be a8.
+You can rotate the image by pressing key "r" to adjust that.
 Example chess board detection result:

    ![](https://github.com/karayaman/Play-online-chess-with-real-chess-board/blob/main/chessboard_detection_result.jpg?raw=true)